Route 66 in Kansas title

 Meet more Cars characters at Cars on the Route

 If you enjoyed the movie Cars, then Cars on the Route is a must-visit.
-When the movie’s director John Lasseter and Joe Ranft of Pixar saw the rusty old tow truck Tow Tater at the former Kan-O-Tex gas station, Tow Mater was born.
-More Cars characters gather around the station and down the road at a former car wash.
+When the movie’s director John Lasseter and Joe Ranft of Pixar saw the rusty tow truck Tow Tater at the former Kan-O-Tex service station, Tow Mater was born.
+A boom truck keeps Tow Tater company.
+Enjoy a vintage soda fountain treat inside.

 In Downtown Galena, look for ghost signs on the vintage buildings.